AnIdiotsGuide/discordjs-bot-guide/getting-started/getting-started-long-version.md

 ![New application modal](../.gitbook/assets/gs-new-application.png)

 The **Application ID** on the  page will be your bot's user ID.
-Nothing else on this page is relevant, it is not used in your bot \(however, you can enter a description if you wanted to.\)
+The application description is used in the bots `About me` section.
+So feel free to add a description of your bot in under 190 characters.

+{% hint style="info" %} Whilst the page clearly indicates a maximum of 400, only 190 will be displayed in the `About me` section.{% endhint %}

 ![The created application](../.gitbook/assets/gs-created-application.png)